cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

-Which needs new imports:
+This needs new imports:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/b030b2f/src/server/indexer.ts#L4]
 import { ABCIMessageLog, StringEvent } from "cosmjs-types/cosmos/base/abci/v1beta1/abci"
 ```

-Notice how:

 * [`.flatMap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/flatMap) transforms an array of arrays into a flattened array.
-* It uses a new function `handleEvents`.
-You can create it and put `console.log(events)` in it to get an idea of what this object is and think about what actions you would take with it.
+* The `handleTx` function uses a new function, `handleEvents`.
+Create one and put `console.log(events)` in it to explore what this object is and consider what actions you can take with it.

 ## Handle events

-Drilling down into details, now it's time to define `handleEvents`:
+Define the `handleEvents` function:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/b030b2f/src/server/indexer.ts#L100-L118]
 const handleEvents = async (events: StringEvent[]): Promise<void> => {